Skip to main content

 • Trigger a manual check at any time with the “Check for updates” button

-If an update fails because macOS cannot replace the existing bundle, reopen Schaltwerk directly from /Applications or reinstall from the latest tarball.
 A toast notification appears once an update has been installed—restart Schaltwerk to launch the new build.

 Where Schaltwerk Stores Data

-Location: <repo>/.schaltwerk/worktrees/<session-name>/Created for each running session and removed when you cancel
+Location: <repo>/.schaltwerk/worktrees/<session-name>/Created for each running session and removed when you cancel (same on all platforms)

 SCHALTWERK_ENABLE_LOGS=1 open /Applications/Schaltwerk.app

-Retention: Adjust retention window (default 72 hours):
+Retention: Adjust retention window (default 72 hours) using the SCHALTWERK_LOG_RETENTION_HOURS environment variable.

 Development Setup (Optional)